mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-rendering-classes.md

 In order to avoid confusion, the physical render window will be called the _render frame_ in this article.
 Elsewhere, the phrase 'render window' will mean the `IRhRdkRenderWindow` interface.
 If the method is mentioned, it will be written in this form: `RenderWindow()` including the parentheses.
 The command will be referred to as the RenderWindow _command_.

 ### Getting started
-Let's start at the top and follow the _synchronous_ rendering process from the moment the user presses the Render button until the render frame is closed.
+Let's start at the top and follow the rendering process from the moment the user presses the Render button until the render frame is closed.
 You must first create a subclass of `CRhRdkSdkRender`:
 ```cpp
 class CExampleSdkRender : public CRhRdkSdkRender
 {